-Following the Mercy tradition, students will build the ethical framework needed make a positive difference in STEM fields.
+Following the Mercy tradition, students build the ethical framework needed to make a positive difference in STEM fields.
 That’s why we call the program the E-STEM—Ethics in Science, Technology, Engineering, and Mathematics — program.

 STEM training in college is associated with higher earnings, whether working in a STEM occupation or not.
 Among college-educated workers employed full-time year-round, the median earnings for those who have a STEM college major are $81,011, compared with $60,828 for other college majors.

 The earnings advantage for those with a college major in a STEM field extends to workers outside of STEM occupations.
 Among all non-STEM workers, those who have a STEM college degree earn, on average, about $71,000; workers with a non-STEM degree working outside of STEM earn roughly $11,000 less annually.